techsideofficial/stpxy/README.md

 # Simple (HTTP) Proxy

-Simple HTTP proxy for node.js.
+Simple HTTP proxy for node.js that pipelines content from back-end to front-end server with minimal buffer and minimal latency.

 ## Installation